Mongolian Chicken

 • Save

-Mongolian beef is a popular Chinese-American/Chinese-Australian dish that actually originated from Taiwan where Mongolian BBQ became popular a few decades ago.
+Mongolian beef (or lamb) is a popular Chinese-American or Chinese-Australian dish that actually originated from Taiwan where Mongolian BBQ became popular a few decades ago.
 The recipe has nothing to do with authentic Mongolian cuisine but the name has stuck and it’s become one of the most loved dishes.

-If you’ve tried the beef version, you would know that the dish is all about the brown sauce.
-It has that rich sweet, salty and umami flavour that’s derived from combining hoisin sauce and soy sauce with the additions of chili, garlic and in many cases extra sugar.
+If you’ve tried the beef version, you would know that the dish is all about the rich brown sauce.
+It has that sweet, salty and umami flavor that’s derived from combining hoisin sauce and soy sauce with the additions of chili, garlic and in many cases extra sugar.

 • Save